Ergodicity breaking provably robust to arbitrary perturbations: Automaton circuits

 \subsection{Infinite temperature: Dynamics of crossings}

 First, we consider ``infinite temperature'' dynamics, where temperature is taken to be much larger than both microscopic energy scales $J$ and $h$ appearing in the Hamiltonian.
-As a result, all product state spin configurations in the computational basis are sampled with equal weight, allowing the $\CZ_p=1$ constraint to be violated.
+As a result, all product state spin configurations in the computational basis are sampled with equal weight, meaning that the $\CZ_p=1$ constraint is violated in almost all states.
 Since the effective (projected) Hamiltonian has an exact $\U1$ conservation law, which corresponds to conservation of the number of domain wall crossings, we expect that such crossings should diffuse asymptotically.
-Generically, if higher-order terms in perturbation theory are taken into account, the number of crossings is conserved up to a quantity of order $\sim h/J$, up to the prethermal time scale~\cite{ADHH}.
-Physically, this conservation law should manifest in the automaton circuit as a slow, $1/t$ decay in the plaquette correlation function
+Generically, if higher-order terms in perturbation theory are taken into account, the number of bare crossings is conserved up to a quantity of order $\sim h/J$, up to the prethermal time scale~\cite{ADHH}.
+Physically, this conservation law should manifest in the automaton circuit as a slow, $1/t$ decay in the plaquette autocorrelation function

 Note that the infinite temperature average $\langle \CZ_p(0) \rangle$ does not vanish: $\langle \CZ_p(0) \rangle = (+1) \times 3/4 + (-1) \times 1/4 = 1/2$, since only $4/16$ of the local plaquette configurations host a domain wall crossing.
-The autocorrelation function~\eqref{eqn:CZ-auto} is shown in Fig.~\ref{fig:crossing-diffusion} for various system sizes.
+The autocorrelation function~\eqref{eqn:CZ-auto} is shown in Fig.~\ref{fig:crossing-diffusion}\hyperref[fig:crossing-diffusion]{(a)} for various system sizes.
 In all cases, over the times plotted, the correlation function exhibits excellent agreement with the diffusive $t^{-1}$ prediction at sufficiently late times ($t \gtrsim 10$).

-Additionally, we can characterize the spatial profile of correlations at a fixed but large time $ht \gg 1$.
+Additionally, we can characterize the spatial profile of correlations at a fixed but large time $t \gg 1$.
 In this case, Eq.~\eqref{eqn:CZ-auto} is generalized to